ubc-library-rc/intro-shell/content/02-navigating-the-file-system.md

 $ chmod u+x filename
 ~~~

+The command `chmod` does not work on WSL.

 ## Getting help

 Every shell command, including `ls`, has lots of other options.
 There are two common ways to find out how to use a command and the options available for it.
 We can read the **manual** of a command with `man`